Ingenio-ARC/MySQL-Query-Tool/README.md

 - Database selector updates the tables list via AJAX — no page reloads required.
 - CSV export with configurable separator (, or ;).
  - Table view with pagination including First/Prev/Next/Last controls.
+ - Table schema viewer: when viewing a table, click "Show Schema" to see DESCRIBE output and SHOW CREATE TABLE (toggleable).

 Dark Mode Starfield 🌌
 - Runs only in dark mode.
 Most stars drift along an oblique direction; a gentle global rotation makes it feel like a night sky.